 When we looked at the ingredients, we couldn’t believe palm oil was in every single one of those products.

 Palm oil is in Skittles and Starburst candies.
-It’s in some varieties of Gatorade and Powerade.”
+It’s in Ritz Crackers.
+It’s in most all bakery and desserts from the grocery store.”

 After that, we started reading all food and drink labels.